-- Television New Zealand Act 2003. - Broadcasting Act 1989. - Companies Act 1993. - Crown Entities Act 2004. - Owner's Expectations Manual as published by the Treasury. - The Broadcasting Minister's annual Letter of Expectation to TVNZ. - Compliance with the current Free-to-Air Code of Broadcasting Practice regulated by the Broadcasting Standards Authority. - Compliance with advertising codes promulgated through the Advertising Standards Authority. - Compliance with Principles promulgated through the Press Council.
+- Television New Zealand Act 2003. - Broadcasting Act 1989. - Companies Act 1993. - Crown Entities Act 2004. - Owner's Expectations Manual as published by the Treasury. - The Broadcasting Minister's annual Letter of Expectation to TVNZ, typically sent to TVNZ in advance of the 1 July start to the financial year. - Compliance with the current Free-to-Air Code of Broadcasting Practice regulated by the Broadcasting Standards Authority. - Compliance with advertising codes promulgated through the Advertising Standards Authority. - Compliance with Principles promulgated through the New Zealand Media Council. - The Memorandum of Understanding between TVNZ and the National Emergency Management Agency.